Thairo Estrada Preview, Player Props: Giants vs. Braves

 Thairo Estrada At The Plate

-- Estrada has driven home a run in 29 games this year (35.4%), including more than one RBI in 7.3% of his games and producing three or more of his team's runs on two occasions..
+- Estrada has had an RBI in 30 games this year (35.3%), including six multi-RBI outings (7.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.